Skip to main content

 The table below lists articles written by Noteworthy Sheet Music's associates, published elsewhere but reproduced on the NSM website for the convenience of our visitors.
-Click on the specific article title link in the "Article Title" column to read the piece here, or click on the "Source" link to read it at the original publication site.
+Click on the specific article title link in the "Article Title" column to read the piece here.

 Pratt Arranging Haydn's Adagios for Flute, or Alto Flute, and Piano Flute Focus